 Alter has earned honorary degrees from Western Connecticut State University and Montclair State University.
 His many awards for his political writing include first prize from the National Headliner Awards for Special Column on One Subject for a series of columns on life after 9/11.
 He was also part of the teams of Newsweek reporters and editors awarded the prestigious National Magazine Award for General Excellence in 1993, 2002, 2004.
 He received the John Bartlow Martin Award in 2001 for his reporting on the death penalty and first place for commentary in 2007 for a story on the legacy of Martin Luther King from the National Association of Black Journalists.
 Alter also received the 1994 Clarion Award from Women in Communications for Best Magazine Opinion Column, and the 1993 National Headliner Award for Consistently Outstanding Feature Column.

 A Chicago native, Alter received his B.A. in history with honors from Harvard in 1979.
-Besides "The Promise" and "The Defining Moment," Alter is the author of "Between the Lines: A View Inside American Politics, Media and Culture" (a collection of 20 years of his Newsweek columns), and the coeditor of "Inside the System" (a collection of Washington Monthly articles).
-He is chairman of the board of the Lukas Prize Project, which provides cash awards for non-fiction authors, and serves on the board of Donors Choose, the Bone Marrow Foundation, the Blue Card, the Montclair Library Foundation and the Historians Advisory Council of the Franklin D. Roosevelt Memorial.
-He is married to Emily Lazar.
-They live in New Jersey with their children, Charlotte, Tommy and Molly.
+Besides “The Center Holds,” “The Promise” and “The Defining Moment,” Alter is the author of “Between the Lines: A View Inside American Politics, Media and Culture” (a collection of 20 years of his Newsweek columns), and the coeditor of “Inside the System” (a collection of Washington Monthly articles).
+He is chair of the board of the J. Anthony Lukas Prize Project, which provides cash awards for non-fiction authors, and serves on the boards of Donors Choose, the Century Foundation, the Bone Marrow Foundation, the Blue Card, and the Historians Advisory Council of the Franklin D. Roosevelt Memorial.
+He is married to Emily Lazar and they live in New Jersey.